paulhamsh/BLEAppSpark/README.md

 entry 0x400806ac
 ```

-And with debugging turned on to Debug level
+And with debugging turned on to Debug level - first log

 ```